FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 ### Energy Consumption Reduction

 The rate of fire bonus reduces the time structures consume energy, but will also increase the frequency of energy consumption as a result of the increased fire rate.
-But in addition to that, powergenerators give a general discount on energy consumption to static artilleries.
+But in addition to that, power generators give a general discount on energy consumption to static artilleries.
 Making decisions around this behaviour is not recommended as the energy reduction is very low compared to the resources invested.
-This table is mostly to provide you information of how it works.
+This table is mostly to provide you with information on how it works.

 <table style="undefined;table-layout: fixed; width: 808px">
 <colgroup>